oracle/rwloadsim/docs/OLTP.md

 one directory visible via a browser, and then create project specific directories.

-As an example, if you have access to a /home2/mylogin directory, you could have these two directories, where the subdirectories named {key}
+As an example, if you have access to a /home2/mylogin directory, you could have these two directories, where the sub-directories named {key}
 refers to the project and is discussed in detail below.
 ```